googleads/publisher-ads-lighthouse-plugin/docs/audits/gpt-errors-overall.md

 ## Overview

 This audit ensures that no warnings or errors related to Google Publisher Tags (GPT) are present.
-Reducing errorscan help ensure that user experience is consistent and working as intended.
+Reducing errors can help ensure that user experience is consistent and the page is tagged as intended.

 ## Recommendations